mehreenimran23/N-Queens-Problem/README.md

-# Python3 implementation of the
+# Python3 implementation of the N-Queens-Problem
 from random import randint

 N = 8